 Special Interests: Graphic design, marketing, social media, event planning, and community relations.

-Pets at Home: A goldendoodle named Henry and a yellow lab named Gus
+Pets at Home: A goldendoodle named Henry and a yellow lab named Gus.

-Previous Studies: B.A. in Latin and Communications
+Previous Studies: B.A. in Kinesiology from Michigan State University

 Joined PWVA: June 2017